-The wreath was made using the same yarn as Olivia used to make the gorgeous heart garland.
+I used the same yarn that Olivia used to make her gorgeous heart garland.

-The DIY bows on the lanterns are one of my favorite types of bows to make.
+The DIY bows on the lanterns are among my favorite types of bows to make.

 The adorable gray yarn tree with the tiny white pom-poms in the firebox see how I made it HERE.

 The cute red pom-pom edge pillow was a bargain HERE.

 If you have been following my blog, you know I love lanterns (similar to mine) with battery-operated candles with a timer and remote control.